The Golden Ratio

 Dividing it into seven parts gives

-Phi and the Fibonacci Series
+Phi and the Fibonacci sequence

 The golden ratio is closely connected to the Fibonacci sequence: